Parent Tick

 He rau ringa e oti ai | Many hands make light work

-From a parent’s perspective, home-schooling is incredibly flexible and is usually really enjoyable and rewarding.
-However, it is unrelenting, sometimes menial, and often unrecognised work.
+From a parent’s perspective, home-schooling is incredibly flexible, enjoyable and rewarding.
+However, it can also be unrelenting, sometimes menial, and often unrecognised work.

-Do try to plan for factoring in time for yourself, whether this is scheduled time your tamariki/ rangatahi spends with their other parent/care-giver, a grandparent, fellow home-schooling parent, or in a Respite Care setting.
+Make sure to factor in time for yourself too, whether this is scheduled time while your tamariki/rangatahi spends with another caregiver, or in a Respite Care setting.

 Tē tōia, tē haumatia | Nothing can be achieved without a plan, workforce and way of doing things